jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-15-kafka-development-with-docker-part-6/index.md

 ## Summary

-In previous posts, we developed a data ingestion pipeline of fake online orders data using Kafka Connect source and sink connectors and discussed the benefits of schema registry when developing Kafka applications.
+In Part 3, we developed a data ingestion pipeline of fake online orders data using Kafka Connect source and sink connectors without integrating schema registry.
+Later we discussed the benefits of schema registry when developing Kafka applications in Part 5.
 In this post, I demonstrated how to enhance the existing data ingestion pipeline by integrating AWS Glue Schema Registry.